 Get creative and overhaul your schedules if needed.
 This could mean shuffling students’ lunch breaks so staff get a dedicated block of time each day to focus on directed study and planning.

 EdSERT was designed with teachers’ busy schedules in mind.
 The modules can each be completed in about an hour.
 The lessons are flexible and can be completed by educators on their own, or they can be facilitated within a group setting.

 8. Prioritize SEL and self-care for staff.

 As part of SEL training for staff, be sure to focus on their own mental health and well-being and help them develop their own social and emotional competence.
 This could include providing mental health supports, hosting video chats or in-person meetings where educators can talk to one another about how they are feeling, or providing resources to help them build their own social and emotional competence.

 Caring for your staff will not only improve their health, well-being, and retention rates, but it will also help students.
 After all, engaged teachers foster engaged students.

 Aperture Education can help your school or district create and implement effective, engaging SEL professional learning that will improve SEL instruction and will help educators improve their own social and emotional competence.
-Learn more about our professional learning services and check out our newest tool, EdSERT, which is designed to support educators’ social-emotional competence and well-being.
+Fill out the form below to learn more and set up a demo.